-Here, you’ll discuss how you will market your product.
-Will it be content marketing, blogging, social media or paid advertising?
+So, will it be content marketing, blogging, social media or paid advertising?
 List how you will drive traffic to your site, will you guest blog and where.

 Make this section detailed and the one area you come back to every day.
 You can add and remove items as needed.
 This section is the money section because without clients you have no business.

 Goals are important in your business, without them you could just wander around aimlessly, not getting anywhere fast.
 When you have goals, you wake up every day with one question, how do I get to my goals today?